polytypic/PPrint/README.md

 """
 ```

-We can render it to different desired maximum widths.
+we can render it to different desired maximum widths.
 For example,

 ```fsharp
 json |> Json.pretty |> println ^ Some 40